arinjoy/next-to-go/README.md

 An app made with ❤️ to demonstrate some examples of **clean architecture**, **code organisation**, **loose coupling**, **unit testing**, **accessibility** and some of the best practices used in modern iOS programming using `Swift` & `SwiftUI`

 ## 📱 App Goal
-Create an iOS app that displays `Next to Go` top 5 races using Neds free public API.
+Create an iOS app that displays `Next to Go` races using Neds free public API.
 A user should always see top 5 races, and they should be sorted by time ascending.
 Race should disappear from the list after 1 min past the start time.
 Take some inspirations from popular betting apps like Neds, Ladbrokes, Sportsbet etc.

 ### 💼 Requirements